-Here is the outline-each section is worth 5 points each.
+Here is the outline.

 - 1. Make sure to wipe down your lab area at the end of the lab. - 2.
-Clean off/wipe down all of the laboratory equipment that you used during the experiment. - 3.
+Clean off/wipe down all the laboratory equipment that you used during the lab. - 3.
 Make sure to properly dispose of the chemical waste you created during the laboratory into the properly labeled container. - 4.
 Cleaning glassware: All glassware needs to be properly washed, and dried. - a.
 One person from the group will dry and put item back where they retrieved it. - b.
 Last person in the group will dry and put the item back into their containers and put back as instructed.
 There is an inventory sheet located by the electric box that states where everything goes as well. - 5.
-COUNTER & TABLE BREAKDOWN: All surface areas that are used during the laboratory session are to be wiped down with soap and water then sanitized with 70% ethanol and wiped with dry towel.

-6. Wipe down the sink and make sure there is no excess water.
+COUNTER & TABLE BREAKDOWN: All surface areas that are used during the laboratory session are to be wiped down with soap and water then sanitized with 70% ethanol and wiped with dry towel. - 6.
+Wipe down the sink and make sure there is no excess water.